uLua v3.0.0

 For instance, for a Player object named MyPlayer, you may place a resource script in the following path:

-Note: This is assuming that the ScriptsPath is set to its default value of "Scripts".
+Note:* This is assuming that the ScriptsPath is set to its default value of "LuaScripts".

 Allowing users to override a method in a modding framework enables mods to significantly change object behaviour.
-By default, methods defined in ExposedClass and ExposedMonoBehaviour scripts may not be overridden in Lua.
+By default, methods defined in LuaMonoBehaviour scripts may not be overridden in Lua.

 To allow a method to be overridden in Lua, you may use the the [AllowLuaOverride] attribute.
 The use of this feature is limited to method calls made in a Lua script.
 If an overridden method is called in C#, its original implementation will be called instead.